mesosphere/dcos-docs-site/pages/1.11/installing/evaluation/cloud-installation/gce/index.md

 ## Configure a Pre-existing Google Project

 Currently `terraform-dcos` assumes that a project already exists in GCP, for you to start deploying your resources against.
-This repo will soon have support for Terraform to create projects on behalf of the user via this [document](https://cloud.google.com/community/tutorials/managing-gcp-projects-with-terraform).
-For the time being, you will have to create this project ahead of time, or else leverage an existing project.
+This repository will soon have support for Terraform to create projects on behalf of the user via this [document](https://cloud.google.com/community/tutorials/managing-gcp-projects-with-terraform).
+For now, you will have to create this project ahead of time, or else use an existing project.

 ```bash
 $ cat desired_cluster_profile.tfvars